arielf/speedtests/Comcast.md

 - In reality, nothing changed...
 I was still seeing the usual ~90Mbps down, so I was happy.
 - A few weeks later, I noticed a significant service degradation.
 When I checked the Comcast site, I saw that something changed in the Comcast system.
 My plan became "Up to 75Mbps".
 Rather than staying at ~90 Mbps as it has been for years, The speeds I get went sharply down, and are now much less than the claimed "75Mbps".
 - In essence Comcast is forcing me to pay them more by throttling my speeds down.
 If I want my old speed back, I will have to pony-up and explicitly ask Comcast for a higher speed.
+- All the Comcast (Xfinity) published higher-plans include additional services.
+Double-play adds cable-TV, triple-play adds cable-TV and phone.
+I'm not interested in these services.
+How can I pay fair price for what Comcast gave me, pure-internet access at reasonable speeds, for many years without their forcing me into more services and higher price?
 - This is what prompted me to publish my story.

 ## Bottom line